 Store roughly half of your water in smaller containers, like 2 liter soda bottles, or gallon jugs.

-The other half can be stored in larger containers, like 55-gallon drums.
+The other half can be stored in larger containers, like 55-gallon drums or the Waterbob bathtub container.
 Keeping half of your water in smaller containers allows you to easily transport your water to other parts of the house, or even take some of it on the road with you, if you need to bug out.